 Some of his suppliers are literally on his doorstep, in the village of Harome, including ‘Loose Birds and Game’ (which provided the title for Andrew’s second book) and his honey supplier, Mrs Hall, whilst just outside the back door of The Star’s kitchen is its own garden, where herbs, edible flowers and vegetables are grown.

-Accommodation is available at Cross House Lodge, the Star's eight-bedroomed shooting lodge-style hotel, which is filled with rustic, stylish and quirky features, whether the snooker table in Room 5, piano in Room 8 or the rope-slung bed in Room 4.
+Accommodation is available at Cross House Lodge, the Star's nine-bedroomed shooting lodge-style hotel, which is filled with rustic, stylish and quirky features, whether the snooker table in Room 5, piano in Room 8 or the rope-slung bed in Room 4.
 Just off from the hotel’s lounge is The Wheelhouse, with its huge octagonal table, where breakfast is normally taken.
 The Wheelhouse is also licensed for wedding ceremonies and is a popular choice for private parties.

 Cross House Lodge is a great base for exploring the North Yorkshire Moors, whether on foot, by bike, car, horse, glider… There are gentle walks and cycle rides starting and finishing at The Star, and plenty more options for the more adventurous close-by: the Dalby Forest mountain biking tracks, gliding from Sutton Bank or horse-riding from Helmsley: plenty of options for creating a healthy appetite!